Jakson-Almeida/TikTokFullExtension/README.md

    - Ensure you're on a TikTok page
    - Refresh the page
    - Check if the extension is enabled
+   - Look for console errors

 2. **Download Buttons Not Appearing**
    - Go to the Download Tool tab
-   - Click "Enable Download Mode"
+   - Click "Enable Download Mode" (button should turn green)
    - Refresh the TikTok page
-   - Check if "Show download buttons" is enabled in Settings
+   - Check console for injection logs

 3. **Downloads Not Working**
-   - Ensure you have download permissions enabled
+   - The extension opens videos in new tabs for manual downloading
-   - Check browser download settings
+   - Check if popup blockers are interfering
    - Some videos may have download restrictions

 4. **Authentication Status Not Updating**
    - Click the "Refresh Status" button
    - Wait a few seconds for automatic updates
-   - Check browser console for errors
+   - Check browser console for error messages

 ### Error Messages

 - **"Not on TikTok"**: You're not currently on a TikTok page
 - **"Error occurred"**: There was an issue checking authentication
-- **"Download failed"**: Video download could not be completed
+- **"Could not establish connection"**: Content script communication issue - refresh the page

-## Contributing
+## 🤝 Contributing

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Test thoroughly
+4. Test thoroughly on TikTok pages
-5. Submit a pull request
+5. Submit a pull request with detailed description

-## License
+## 📄 License

 This project is open source and available under the [MIT License](LICENSE).

-## Support
+## 🆘 Support

 If you encounter issues or have questions:
-1. Check the troubleshooting section
+1. Check the troubleshooting section above
-2. Review the console for error messages
+2. Review the browser console for detailed error messages
+3. Check the extension's console logs for debugging information
-3. Create an issue on GitHub
+4. Create an issue on GitHub with:
+   - Browser version
+   - Extension version
+   - Error messages
+   - Steps to reproduce

-## Version History
+## 📈 Version History

+- **v1.0.1**: Enhanced UI, removed watermark/audio options, improved video detection
-- **v1.0.0**: Initial release with authentication status checker and video downloader
+- **v1.0.0**: Initial release with authentication status checker and basic video downloader

+## 🔮 Future Enhancements

+- **Enhanced Video Quality Options**: More granular quality control
+- **Batch Download Support**: Download multiple videos at once
+- **Advanced Content Analysis**: Better video metadata extraction
+- **User Analytics Dashboard**: Track download history and preferences
+- **Social Features**: Share download links and recommendations

 ---

 **Note**: This extension is designed for educational and personal use.
 Please respect TikTok's terms of service and use responsibly.
 Video downloads are subject to TikTok's content policies and may not work for all videos due to technical limitations.
+The extension opens videos in new tabs for manual downloading rather than direct file downloads to comply with browser security policies.